virtualcitySYSTEMS/map-core/documentation/editor.md

 If you wish to start a `CreateFeatureSession`, you must call the `startCreateFeatureSession` helper, to create it.
 Once created you can listen to the sessions events to handle creation & stopping.
+In the options snapping options can be controlled, for example which layer should be snapped to.
 The following outlines some example usage:

 ```javascript
 import {